 Activated charcoal works through a process known as adsorption (not to be confused with absorption).
 When activated charcoal is consumed, toxins and other chemicals bind with its surface and are “flushed out” of the body.
 For this reason, it’s crucial to consume adequate water when using activated charcoal to avoid dehydration.

-Furthermore, research demonstrates that ingesting activated charcoal prior to typical gas-producing meals effectively alleviates bloating and flatulence.16,17 There also appears to be anti-aging benefits of activated charcoal due to its detoxifying actions, as well as promoting healthy blood lipid levels and supporting healthy kidney and liver function.18,19
+Furthermore, research demonstrates that ingesting activated charcoal before typical gas-producing meals effectively alleviate bloating and flatulence.16,17 There also appears to be anti-aging benefits of activated charcoal due to its detoxifying actions, as well as promoting healthy blood lipid levels and supporting healthy kidney and liver function.18,19

 Aside from an enema, over-the-counter laxatives should be your last resort for relieving keto constipation.
-If you have tried all of the above tips for keto constipation and find that your still backed up, then there are a select few OTC laxatives that might do the trick.
+If you’ve tried all of the above tips for keto constipation and find that your still backed up, then there are a select few OTC laxatives that might do the trick.

 One of the most well-researched soluble fibers supplements for supporting healthy stool is psyllium hydrocolloid.
 This fiber is found in the seed husk of Plantago ovata and is composed of highly branched, fermentation-resistant arabinoxylans.